compiler-learn/mk-lang/README.md

 See: [Reading Guide](./ReadingGuide.md)

-> Please note that whilst reading the awesome books I slihtly modified this
+> Please note that whilst reading the awesome books I slightly modified this
 > version of Monkey-lang in some places.
-FOr example I opted to have a single
+For example I opted to have a single
 > `RETURN` Opcode.

-## Quickstart
+## Quick start

 ```#!sh
 $ go get github.com/prologic/monkey-lang